Whatang/venv_pylint/README.txt

 file is found, then the parent directory will be searched, then the next directory up, and so on, until a lint.rcis found or the file system root is reached.
 If any such lint.rc file is found it will be passed to pylint as an argument and used to configure for the code analysis.
+NOTE: You can also achieve this by having a file named pylintrc in the project root, and no --rcfile option specified.
+When run from PyDev, pylint will pick this up since the project root is the working directory where pylint is run from, and pylint looks for a file named pylintrc in its working directory.

 There are some additional options you can give to this script which will help specify the right pylint rcfile to use: